ibrahimhalilsiyli/tic-tac-toe/README.md

 # tic tac toe
  XOX GAME C#

-  It is possible to see the project description in the file Description.mov.😊
+  It is possible to see the project description in the file Description.mp4.😊